-Sex Offender Definitions Excerpted From the National Incident-Based Reporting System Edition of the Uniform Crime Reporting Program
+Sex Offender Definitions

+The definitions of sex offenses are excerpted from the National Incident-Based Reporting System Edition of the Uniform Crime Reporting Handbook.

 Sex Offenses-Forcible

 Any sexual act directed against another person, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent.